dbrg77/beautiful-jekyll/_posts/2018-07-02-setting-up-public-links-for-ucsc-visualisation.md

 title: Set Up Public Links For UCSC Genome Browser (bigDataUrl) Visualisation At The WTSI
 ---

-The best way of visualising sequencing reads pileup/coverage data (very useful for ChIP-seq, DNase-seq & ATAC-seq) is to get the pileup/coverage files in [bigWig format](https://genome.ucsc.edu/goldenpath/help/bigWig.html), and visualise the signal as custom tracks using [UCSC genome browser](https://genome.ucsc.edu/goldenpath/help/customTrack.html) - the best genome browser, period!
+The best way of visualising sequencing reads pileup/coverage data (very useful for ChIP-seq, DNase-seq & ATAC-seq) is to get the pileup/coverage files in __[bigWig format](https://genome.ucsc.edu/goldenpath/help/bigWig.html)__, and visualise the signal as custom tracks using __[UCSC genome browser](https://genome.ucsc.edu/goldenpath/help/customTrack.html)__ - the best genome browser, period!
 The bigWig files are often large, especially when you have high coverage experiments.
 Therefore, you need a place to host your files, and they need to be in a place where UCSC genome browser can reach.

-In Sanger, it is not so obvious how you can do it, but it is not difficult.
+At Sanger, it is not so obvious how you can do it, but it is not difficult.
 The information is kind of hidden, and you need to find the right person to ask.
 At this moment of writing, there are two eay ways of achieving this goal.

 ## Method 1: use web-bfint:/data